RELIGION

 RELIGION AT PMSS: Through the Years

-This early observation by staff member and Trustee, Evelyn Wells, of the religious life at the School has been filtered very differently down through the years.
+This early observation by staff member and Trustee, Evelyn Wells, of the religious life at the School has been filtered differently down through the years.
 As new Directors of the School have come and gone, religious life has often changed its focus, but all the while it has remained largely non-sectarian.
-However, in later years, while the School maintained a non-sectarian stance, it adopted many elements of sectarian religious practice.
+In later years, however, while the School maintained a non-sectarian stance, it adopted many elements of sectarian religious practice, common to the communities it sought to serve.

 Prayer before meals was common throughout the boarding school days and was often sung by the students as a series of rounds.
-And, house prayer services were often held with the children dependent upon the interests of the housemothers or the students.
-Generally, while children were boarding at the School as boarders they were required to attend church and Sunday school services which often varied in their offerings and were largely non-sectarian.
+House prayer services were often held with the children dependent upon the interests of the housemothers or the students.
+Generally, while children were boarding at the School in the early years, they were required to attend church and Sunday school services which often varied in their offerings and were largely non-sectarian.
 During 1922-23 a Methodist minister from Harlan was a regular monthly visitor.
-Berea also often sent ministers to the School who held both formal services and informal meetings with students and with staff.
-Yet, while there have been strong outside influences and periods of intense sectarian activity at the School, the atmosphere has generally been one of tolerance for the religion of others and an unwavering religion of service to others.
+Berea also often sent ministers to the School who held both formal services and informal meetings with students and staff centered on a variety of religious topics, including overviews of Appalachian religious practices and World religions.
+Yet, while there have been strong outside influences and periods of intense sectarian activity at the School, the atmosphere has generally been one of tolerance for the religion of others and an unwavering personal dedication of service to others.

 To read more about religious life at Pine Mountain School and in the community, and to explore some of the personally held religious beliefs of the School staff and students, follow the links in: